 Salt caverns are created in naturally occurring out of underground salt domes by a controlled process called "solution mining."
 Essentially, this process involves drilling a well into a salt formation, then injecting massive amounts of fresh water.
 The water dissolves the salt.
 In creating the SPR caverns, then injecting massive amounts of fresh water which dissolves the salt.
 In creating the SPR caverns, the dissolved salt was removed as brine and either reinjected into disposal wells or more commonly, piped several miles offshore onto process, salt caverns of very precise dimensions can be created.

-• What does a typical salt dome look like?
+• What does a typical salt dome with caverns look like?

-Click here to see what a typical salt dome looks like!
+Click here to see what a typical salt dome with caverns look like!

 • How is the salt able to contain the oil without leaking?

 Rock salt has a combination of physical characteristics that makes it highly attractive for cavern construction and petroleum storage.
 If relatively pure and not interbedded with significant quantities of other types of minerals; it is generally impervious to liquid and gas and inert to petroleum; it has a compression strength comparable to concrete under the weight of the overlying and surrounding rock; moves like plastic to seal incipient fractures; and it can be mined easily by dissolving (leaching) with fresh water.

 • What is the relationship between the United States and the International Energy Agency (IEA)?